-In 2010, Franck Biancheri, in his book “World crisis – The Path to the World Afterwards” published by Anticipolis, wrote that the likely developments of the decade 2010/20120 will be a chain of events that will lead to the disintegration of the current international system.
-After reading the excerpt below, in which he posed the Sino-US relations as determinants of the pace and magnitude of the shocks that we are going to experience, and of which we have a foretaste since the election of Donald Trump to the US presidency, we can only encourage you to immerse yourself in this book that will give you a concrete vision of the future of Europe and the world by 2020, tragic twilight of the world before, painful dawn of the world after … World crisis – The Path to the World Afterwards (Anticipolis editions)
+In 2010, Franck Biancheri, in his book “World crisis – The Path to the World Afterwards” published by editions Anticipolis, wrote that the likely developments of the decade 2010/20120 will be a chain of events that will lead to the disintegration of the current international system.
+In this excerpt he posed the Sino-US relations as determinants of the pace and magnitude of the shocks that we are going to experience.
+We can only encourage you to immerse yourself in this book that will give you a concrete vision of the future of Europe and the world beyond 2020, tragic twilight of the world before, painful dawn of the world after …

 It will be Sino-American relations that will determine the pace and the magnitude of the shocks that we will experience between now and the middle of the 2010-2020 period.